This post may contain affiliate links. Please see my disclosure policy for details.

 Firstly, I would head to Sherwood Forest.
 Here you can visit the Visitor Centre and visit The Major Oak.
 It’s the oldest and largest oak tree in Britain and is meant to have been Robin Hood’s hideout.
 See all the things to do with Robin Hood here.

-After take a quick walk into Edwinstowe nearby to see where Robin Hood and Maid Marian were wed at St Mary’s Church.
+After taking a quick walk into Edwinstowe nearby to see where Robin Hood and Maid Marian were wed at St Mary’s Church.
 Don’t forget to visit the statues of Robin proposing to Marian too!

 You can also visit the ruined King John’s palace, Robin Hood’s Pot where he kept his treasure, Thieves Wood and even gravestones of his merry men.